 In the connected world we live in, social media is a huge part of day-to-day life.
 It can be a great tool, and it can be a major distraction.

-Keeping the notifications turned off helps me to limit the time I spend on social media, too.
+Keeping the notifications turned off helps me limit the time I spend on social media, too.
 I tend to only check them when I’m waiting for something, or I’m relaxing at the end of a long day.

 Follow Motivators & Unfollow “Downers” on Social Media

 When I do check my feeds, I like them to be uplifting and inspirational.
 So, I make a point of following people who inspire me.
 As a result, my feed is filled with photos of healthy foods, inspirational quotes, and happy people crushing goals.
 This is an excellent way to keep yourself inspired to keep your new years resolution the whole year.

 On the other side of the spectrum, I try to be sure that my feed isn’t filled with sad or degrading posts.